Snowflake

 database(self, name=None)

-object for the name
+Return a Database object for the name database.

 Parameters

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 name |